mounikaaa15/Linux-Repo/README.md

 # 🐧 Linux for DevOps - Complete Learning Notes

+---

 ## 📌 1.
 What is Operating System?

-An Operating System (OS) acts as a bridge between user and hardware.
+An Operating System (OS) is software that acts as a bridge between user and hardware.

 👉 It includes: